rcrespodev/docs-as-context/README.md

 ### Set Up Your AI Tool:
 Configure Cursor or your preferred AI-assisted programming tool.
 Load the rules/ directory into the tool to enable rule-based automation.

+## Configure the Rules:

+- [ ] Configure the locale configuration in the rules/core/locale-configuration.mdc file.
+- [ ] Configure the project structure in the rules/core/project-structure.mdc file.
+- [ ] Configure the development guidelines in the rules/core/development.mdc file.
+- [ ] Configure the knowledge base in the rules/core/knowledge-base.mdc file.
+- [ ] Configure the project management guidelines in the rules/core/project-management.mdc file.
+- [ ] Configure the code quality rules in the rules/core/code-quality.mdc file.
+- [ ] Configure the code security rules in the rules/core/code-security.mdc file.
+- [ ] Configure the code review rules in the rules/core/code-review.mdc file.
+- [ ] Configure the code linting rules in the rules/core/code-linting-guidelines.mdc file.
+- [ ] Configure the documentation rules in the rules/core/documentation-guidelines.mdc file.
+- [ ] Configure the project stack rules in the rules/stacks/ directory.
+- [ ] Configure the task manager rules in the rules/core/task-manager.mdc file accordion to project stacks.
+- [ ] Configure the domain rules in the rules/domain/ directory.
+- [ ] Configure the devops rules in the rules/devops/ directory.

 ### Configure Glob Patterns:
 Glob patterns determine which files each rule applies to.
 Configure them based on your project structure: